What We Do

 Dial-A-Bus is a non-profit agency that responds to the transportation needs of the community in many different settings and forms.
 In addition to senior citizens and people with disabilities, we serve disadvantaged children and families, provide ADA service for community events, partner with other important service providers like Old Mill Center, The Boys and Girls Club, and all of the surrounding school districts that need help with displaced school children.
 During the pandemic, the Corvallis homeless coalition, the Benton Food Bank and the Benton County Health Department all requested and received our help, which we were happy to provide.

 We will continue to be “The Agency That Says Yes” to the vulnerable and disadvantaged members of our community.

-To provide special transportation services to seniors, persons with disabilities and children, throughout Benton County and connecting with adjoining counties.
+To provide special transportation services to seniors, people with disabilities, and underserved children and families in Benton and adjoining counties.

-The culture of Dial-A-Bus is one of compassion and commitment and this is revealed daily through the appreciative feedback from our clients and their caregivers as we provide the link between the riders and their work, friends, family and services.
+The culture of Dial-A-Bus is one of compassion and commitment and this is revealed daily through the appreciative feedback from our clients and their caregivers as we provide the link between the riders and their work, friends, family, doctors, and services.

 From humble beginnings, Dial-A-Bus has become an intrinsic part of the lives of many of our Benton County neighbors.
 While we have grown in every year of our existence, we will always strive to maintain the spirit of service to the individual that gave birth to our Agency.